KastnerRG/cse160-WI24/PA8/Readme.md

 Use the `make run` command to test your program which will run your program on a batch size of 1000 images.
 This will automatically compile your source (equivilent to executing `make m2` and then running `./m2 1000`).

+## How to time
+We will be checking the execution time of your software.
+Your code must execute in less than 50 ms to recieve credit.

+To test this, use `-v 1080ti` as a switch to your launch script to request an NVIDIA GTX 1080Ti.
+Then use `make time`.

 ## Test Output

 You will need to checkout a GPU for this assignment, but please avoid editing while accessing a device.
 You can accomplish this with: